-Yes, for about 9 years.
+Yes, for almost five years.

 Yes.
 Just like we can provide quick turnarounds, we are also set up to handle very high volumes.
 We have a broad variety of industrial lasers and our operators are cross-trained so we can allocate them efficiently as needed to accommodate different kinds of jobs.
 We typically don’t have to wait for a specific operator to be free because that’s the only person with a certain set of skills.
 We also maintain our own equipment so there is less machine downtime.
 And we can also run extra shifts if needed.

 Yes.
 Not only can we handle very small jobs but we are highly experienced at working with outside designers and engineers in helping them design a product that costs less to make, can be turned around faster, and has a higher manufacturing yield.